-Government departments and agencies begin developing budgets in May, and submit funding requests in September/October: From May to September, departments and agencies develop their budgets and set broad parameters for spending on specific programs.
-The US Agency for International Development (USAID) and the State Department, for example, negotiate major funding levels and policy decisions for each budget line, and then share the proposal with the White House’s Office of Management and Budget (OMB).
+Government departments and agencies begin developing budgets in May and submit funding requests in September/October: From May to September, departments and agencies develop their budgets and set broad parameters for spending on specific programs.
+The US Agency for International Development (USAID) and the State Department, for example, negotiate major funding levels and policy decisions for each budget line and then share the proposal with the White House’s Office of Management and Budget (OMB).
 From September to November, OMB negotiates funding levels with the heads of government departments and agencies.
 Engagement with OMB from August to September is important.
 At this time, it can receive external input to inform its engagement and negotiation with departments and agencies.

 OMB works to finalize budget request in late fall and president submits it in February: In November/December, the OMB finalizes the budget request before the president signs off in late December/early January.
 Traditionally, the president submits his budget request to Congress the first Monday in February.
-This date is often delayed, as when a new administration takes office.
+This date is often delayed, particularly when a new administration takes office.

 Phase 2: Congressional budgeting (February - April)